Fertility scenes in the Negev Desert Rockart

 Osiris role in Egypt

-The Nile River caused agriculture to flourish and made Egypt into a powerful kingdom in the ancient world.
+The Nile River caused agriculture to flourish and made Egypt into a powerful kingdom.
 The main God in Egypt associated with the yearly Nile inundation was Osiris.
 According to the myth he was killed by his brother Set who fancied the throne.
 Set chopped Osiris into fourteen pieces and threw them into the Nile River.
 Isis, Osiris wife, and sister wandered the world collected Osiris body pieces, she put him together and inserted his semen into her body giving birth to Horus.

 Osiris became the god of the afterlife, the underworld, and the dead, or the god of resurrection and regeneration.
 His death represented the yearly Egyptian drought, while his miraculous rebirth represented the Nile Valley flooding that yielded the agriculture magic in Egypt.
 To assure fertility Pharaohs would perform a ceremony, which involved masturbating at the riverbank and making sure that his semen followed the Nile River’s waters to fertilize the soil on the river shores.